Heliodisplay: M2

-The second-generation M2 Heliodisplay supports a 30" image with 16.7 million colours and a 2000:1 contrast ratio.
+The second-generation M2 Heliodisplay supports a 30-inch image with 16.7 million colors and a 2000:1 contrast ratio.
 The interactive M2i version includes virtual touchscreen capability.

 M3 and M30

-The new third-generation M3 version launched on February 28, 2007 has the same basic specifications as the M2 but is said to be much quieter, with improved brightness and clarity and more stable operation with an improved tri-flow system.
+The new third-generation M3 version launched on February 28, 2007 has the same basic specifications as the M2 but is said to be much quieter, with improved brightness and clarity, and more stable operation with an improved tri-flow system.

 Apart from displaying at a standard ratio of 4:3, it also displays a 16:9 widescreen ratio.
 There is also an interactive version called the M3i.

 The M30 is the updated version of the M3, which fits into the current model numbering system, 30 designating the diagonal screen size.

 M50 and M100

 In late 2007, IO2 Technology introduced two larger Heliodisplays, the M50 and M100.
 The M50 has a 50" diagonal image, equivalent to displaying a life-size head-and-shoulders person.
 The M100 has a 100" diagonal image, equivalent to displaying a large full-body person (about 2 meters tall).

 Piezoelectric ultrasonic transducer used to vaporize water for a Heliodisplay.